tuchk4/forgekit/README.md

 ### ...easier to refactor and support clean code

 All needed features could be imported from separated modules.
-This is very helpful when you want to share your component's features with another team in your company or just push them to Github.
+This is very helpful when you want to share your component features with another team, another application or just push them to Github and make them open source.
-Also this provide good way to keep your code cleaner: just create new module and develop new functionality instead of patching existing modules (module - i mean commonJS module).
+Also this provide good way to keep your code cleaner: just create new module and develop new functionality instead of patching existing modules.
 And same with refactoring - just remove imports if need to clean some old or unused features.
-This is much easier than remove lines that relays to certain feature from all component's source (and there are great chance that other feature will become broken).
+This is much easier than remove large number of lines from components code and then make sure that all other features work correctly.

 * Easy to remove features — just remove feature import.
 Instead of removing number of lines from the component.
 * Easy to write and understand code — feature is a simple function